kianfattahy/Soccer_Database/README.md

 # Soccer Database Interface

 ## Description
-A Java-based interface for managing and querying a comprehensive soccer database, covering various aspects of a soccer tournament from team management to ticketing.
+A Java-based interface for managing and querying a comprehensive soccer database, covering various aspects of the World Cup from team management to ticketing.

 ## Features